Documentation Engine

 # Run doctest examples in code

-mise run doctest
+mise run test:doctest

 # Check documentation coverage